 World Vasectomy Day is coming up on November 17.
 Guys tend to be chronic procrastinators, like remember how you promised to clean out the attic months ago?
 And weren’t you going to straighten up your desktop and finally go to the doctor too?

 So it’s no surprise when it comes to sterilization, guys put off having a vasectomy – or avoid it all together.
-In fact, most guys will gladly clean the garage, clear the inbox or go for a checkup instead of getting snipped.
+In fact, most guys will gladly clean out the attic, straighten their desktop, or go for a dreaded checkup instead of getting snipped.

 The problem is, guys are often ignored when it comes to family planning.
 But there’s a movement trying to change that: World Vasectomy Day.